-When a site is left with an empty, energized meter socket, the socket shall be covered with a non-conductive cover and secured with a seal and/or lock.
+When a site is left with an empty, energized meter socket, the socket shall be covered with a non-conductive cover and secured with a ring.
+The ring shall be secured with a seal and/or lock.

 6. Life Support Seal